Help Center/ Domain Name Service/ FAQs/ Invalid Domain Resolution/ How Do I Check Whether a Record Set Has Taken Effect?

 • If you add a record set, it takes effect immediately after being added.

-• If you modify a record set, the effective time will not be later than the TTL value set in the record set before the modification.
+• If you modify a record set, the new record set will take effect before the TTL value configured in the original record set elapses.
 For example, if the TTL value is 300s, the new record set will take effect within 300s.
-If there is no cache delay on the local DNS server, the modification takes effect immediately.
+If there is no cache delay on the local DNS server, the new record set takes effect immediately.

-If the carrier forcibly sets a longer cache duration for domain name records, the modification to or deletion of the records will be delayed for a maximum of 48 hours.
-During the modification, ensure that the IP addresses before and after the modification can provide services properly.
+If the carrier sets a longer cache duration for the record set, the modification (or deletion) of the record set will be delayed for no more than 48 hours.
+In this period of time, ensure that the IP addresses before and after the modification can provide services normally.

 How Do I Check Whether a Record Set Has Taken Effect?